-- 1) This orientation is recommended to ensure self-draining. - 2) Applications with low process temperatures may decrease the ambient temperature.
-To maintain the minimum ambient temperature for the transmitter, this orientation is recommended. - 3) Applications with high process temperatures may increase the ambient temperature.
-To maintain the maximum ambient temperature for the transmitter, this orientation is recommended.
+- 1) This orientation is recommended to ensure self-draining. - Applications with low process temperatures may decrease the ambient temperature.
+To maintain the 2) minimum ambient temperature for the transmitter, this orientation is recommended. - 3) Applications with high process temperatures may increase the ambient temperature.
+To maintain the maximum ambient temperature for the transmitter, this orientation is recommended. - 4) Not recommended for inhomogeneous media.